 Technology Contracts.
-Our technology contract activities involve the development of new products or the enhancement of existing products through contracts with both government agencies and other private sector third parties.
+Our technology contract activities involve the development of new products or the enhancement of existing products through contracts with both government agencies and private sector third parties.

 Under our McDowell Research and AMTI brands, we design and manufacture a line of communications systems and accessories to support military communications systems, including RF amplifiers, power supplies, power cables, connector assemblies, amplified speakers, equipment mounts, case equipment, man-portable systems and integrated communication systems for fixed or vehicle applications such as vehicle amplifier-adaptors and SATCOM systems.
-We package all systems to meet specific customer needs in rugged enclosures to allow their use in extreme environments.
+We package all systems to meet specific customer needs in rugged enclosures to allow their use in extreme environments and under our Ultralife Corporation brand provide system integration products and services for commercial requirements.